Honey is the most popular and well known product of the beehive, but there is a lot more to it than just being a tasty sweet treat.

 - Pasteurized honey has been rapidly heated to high temperatures, and then rapidly cooled down again.
 This is generally only done by large packing companies that import honey from overseas.
 The heating will degrade the honey, but extend the amount of time that will stay liquid while sitting on a stores shelves.
 It is generally also micro-filtered which removes trace pollen and contaminants.

 - Unpasteurized honey has been heated, but not to the high temperatures of pasteurized honey.
-There is not standard definition beyond this, so the quality can vary greatly.
-It is generally filtered to some degree as well, usually to remove wax and other large debris.
+There is no standard definition beyond this, so the quality can vary greatly.
+It is generally filtered through a fine filter (50-200 microns) to remove wax and honey crystals.

-- Raw honey is never heated, and generally not filtered either.
+- Raw honey is never heated, and generally not filtered, or only run through a coarse filter (400 micron or larger) to remove wax and contaminants.
 Because of this is tends to crystallize quickly after being bottled, however it can remain liquid for several months.
 Raw honey will contain trace pollen and therefore the additional nutrients it provides, as well as retaining its full medicinal properties and the volatile compounds that impart flavour.
+However, there is no legal definition of ‘raw’ honey, so quality and processing methods may vary by producer.

 How do I know where my honey was made?